 - Perfect circles: Use a cookie scoot (gently scooting the edges with a round cutter or spoon) to shape cookies into perfect circles right after baking.

-- Parchment paper for dipping: Place the chocolate-dipped cookies on parchment paper to prevent sticking and allow easy removal.
+- Parchment paper for dipping: Place the chocolate dipped cookies on parchment paper to prevent sticking and allow easy removal.

 - Whisk dry ingredients: Ensure the baking soda and salt are evenly distributed by whisking the dry ingredients together.